typedops/funops/src/main/tut/2015-11-05-extending-syntax.md

 }
 ```

-Now let's test we can use this the way we want:
+Now we can test that we can use the new syntax (`?` operator) the way we want:

 ```tut
 object Main extends App {